arunm8489/Human-activity-recognition/README.md

 This dataset is collected from 30 persons(referred as subjects in this dataset), performing different activities with a smartphone to their waists.
 The data is recorded with the help of sensors (accelerometer and Gyroscope) in that smartphone.
 This experiment was video recorded to label the data manually.

-We have divided the problem to 2 phases
+We have divided the problem to 2 phases:
 Static,
 Dynamic

-Static containes 3 activities
+Static containes 3 activities:
 Standing,
 Sitting,
 Laying

-Dynamic contains 3 activities
+Dynamic contains 3 activities:
 Walking,
 Walking Upstairs,
 Walking Downstairs